shadowhome/synx/README.md

 Goal is
 I wanted to create something to ease the task of having to manually go through mutiple servers and verify patches or security updates without a huge cost involved or trying to use something that was designed for RedHat/Centos etc eg spacewalk.

+This is still very much in early stages and doesnt work properly as I envisage it as of this point